Overview

 Treatments

-The goal of HD treatment is typically two-fold: 1) Professionals work to assist the individual in resolving the underlying physical/psychological challenges contributing to their behavior.
+The goal of treatment for hoarding disorder is typically two-fold: 1) Professionals work to assist the individual in resolving the underlying physical/psychological challenges contributing to their behavior.
 2) The therapist may recruit a case worker or organization within the community to help make the individual's home safe for living, ensure it isn't breaking any code violations, and reduce the risk of legal eviction.

-Cognitive-behavioral therapy (CBT) is the most often used therapeutic intervention for hoarding disorder (HD), but researchers have developed a specific CBT treatment program for people with HD that may be more effective.
+Cognitive-behavioral therapy (CBT) is the most often used therapeutic intervention for hoarding disorder, but researchers have developed a specific CBT treatment program for people with hoarding disorder that may be more effective.
 This modified form of CBT specifically works to:

 • Change people’s cognitive beliefs about hoarding